niklauslee/buzzer-music/README.md

 # Overview

-A simple library to play a music for passive buzzer.
-You can find a good example to use passive buzzer at [@kaluma/ex-buzzer](https://kaluma.io/@kaluma/ex-buzzer)
+A simple library to play a music for passive buzzer in Kaluma.

 # Wiring